pchemguy/spec-kit/templates/capabilities/capabilities.md

 ---

-### Grounding and Keyword Traceability
+### Grounding and Capability Signal Traceability

-All structured outputs produced during capability decomposition that include an `Extracted Keywords` column MUST be grounded in the target description.
+Any `Extracted Keywords` field MUST contain one or more capability signals.

-The `Extracted Keywords` column serves as a traceability mechanism linking each row to capability signals in the target description.
+The `Extracted Keywords` field provides traceability between the reported item and the target description.

-The `Extracted Keywords` column MUST:

-- contain only keywords or short phrases derived directly from the target description;
-- use verbatim text where possible, with minimal normalization;
-- include only terms that directly support identification of the corresponding row;
-- be concise and non-redundant.

-The `Extracted Keywords` column MUST NOT:

-- introduce inferred terminology not grounded in the target description;
-- restate the full row description;
-- include explanations, sentences, or interpretations;
-- mix unrelated concepts.

-Each keyword or phrase SHOULD be assigned to the most appropriate row only, avoiding duplication across multiple rows unless it genuinely supports multiple distinct items.
+Each capability signal SHOULD be assigned to the most appropriate capability or classification row only, avoiding duplication unless the signal genuinely supports multiple distinct items.

-When multiple tables include `Extracted Keywords`, the LLM MUST ensure consistent grounding across all tables.
+When multiple outputs contain `Extracted Keywords`, the LLM MUST maintain consistent grounding and signal usage across all outputs.

 ---